skelsec/pypykatz/README.md

 1. live - obtains masterkeys directly from LSASS -OR- the user/machine keys from live registry and decrypts the masterkeyfile.
 2. hive files (offline)- the user/machine keys from live registry and decrypts the masterkeyfile
 3. valid credentials (offline) - can decrypt masterkey files by letting you type in the correct SID and password.
-4. <pls don't integrate this part to your project, it's beta>
+4. `pls don't integrate this part to your project, it's beta`

 ### Impersonating users
-spawns new process as any user
+Can spawn a new process as any user who has a process running on the machine.
-assigns any available token of choise to your thread
+Can assign any available token of choise to your thread
+This is just a basic stuff really.
+Reson is there that I hate to constanly use psexec to get a system shell from admin...

 ### other stuff
 yeah... check the code. it has comments and stuff...